 Reduce the oven temperature to 375°F. Brush a thin layer of egg wash to the bottom of the pie shell, and return the pie to the oven to finish baking for another 3 to 5 minutes, or until golden.
 The second application of egg wash to the bottom of the pie shell will seal it and keep it from getting soggy under the filling.

-Let the pie shell cool completely on a wire rack.
+Let the pie shell cool completely on a wire rack before assembling the rest of the dark chocolate cranberry pie.

 Once the pie shell has cooled completely, prepare the dark chocolate filling.
 The filling is a simple chocolate ganache, which is a combination of melted chocolate and heavy cream.
 Place the dark chocolate and cream in a microwave safe bowl, heat it in the microwave set to 70% power, in 30 second bursts, stirring well in between until chocolate is smooth and the cream is fully incorporated.
 My mid-watt microwave takes around 90 seconds to accomplish this task.